erichare/dissertation/README.md

 Read through literature with 2009 report in mind (Careful with how we cite Bachrach - Say it is stated in this paper, not that it has been shown)

-## TODO (8/22/2016)
+## TODO (9/9/2016)

-1. DONE Email Mike about RStudio Server and CC Heike
-2. DONE Send out whenisgood for committee, two hour blocks, week of September 19th (Ask Jess when prelim form needs to be submitted).
-Proposal goes out a week ahead of exam.
+1. For Slides: First few, about me (Undergrad background, masters, PhD, when i want to graduate).
+Then overview of whole dissertation / areas, then pick ONE and go into depth... this will be most of the presentation.
+Then other projects, one slide for each - multiple for intRo, one for lineups (Where do i want to go?).
+Timeline, ending with graduation.
+Put deliverables on timeline (what, when.)
+Print out slides for each committee member.
+Other work slide (publications, awards)
-3. Prepare slide deck for prelim - begin with background academic info, focus on one of the papers, sketch out other two.
+2. Prepare slide deck for prelim - begin with background academic info, focus on one of the papers, sketch out other two.
 Timeline for other papers, what i'm going to work on.
 40 minutes approximately.
-4. Proposal will have bullet paper as pdf.
+3. Proposal will have bullet paper and intRo as pdf.
 Literally paste it at the end.
-5. Dissertation: Chapter 0 (Lit Review, proposal).
+4. Dissertation: Chapter 0 (Lit Review, proposal).
 Each application will be 1 chapter.
 Chapter X at the end will be a conclusion, outcome, high level.
 Future work as well in this chapter.

-## Bullet Notes

-For meeting with Dr. De Brebanter:

-1. Advice on smoothing method.
-Gaussian filter with a long pass and a short pass vs. Show Shiny app.
-2. Width/height/angle of striae, how to account for that
-3. Overall dissertation structure

 ## Lineup Notes